-- (4).
-Approved final plan recording.
+- (2) The Planning Board must send copies of the agreement to Code Enforcement Officer. - (3) A plan has final approval only when the Planning Board has indicated approval by formal action and the plan has been properly signed by a majority of the Planning Board members or by the Chair only, if so voted by the Planning Board. - (4) Approved final plan recording.
 An approved plan involving the division of land, easements, or property boundary modification must be recorded by the York County Registry of Deeds.
 A paper copy and an electronic version of the recorded plan must be returned to the Town Planner. - H. Modification to an approved plan.
-Any modification to an approved shoreland development may be considered for approval under \$16.9.3. - I. Plan revisions after approval.
+Any modification to an approved shoreland development may be considered for approval under §16.7.12.C or §16.8.11.H. - I. Plan revisions after approval.
 No changes, erasures, modifications or revisions may be made to any Planning Board approved shoreland development plan, unless in accordance with the Planner's and CEO's powers and duties as found in Chapter 16.4 and elsewhere found in Title 16, or unless the plan has been resubmitted and the Planning Board specifically approves such modifications.
 In the event a final plan is recorded without complying with this requirement, the same is null and void, and the Planning Board must institute proceedings to have the plan stricken from Town records and the York County Registry of Deeds. - J. Appeal of shoreland development plan decision.
-Appeal of a Planning Board shoreland development plan decision may be made pursuant to§16.2.12.B.

-16.11.1.6 Other References to Shoreland Development Review Within Title 16.

-- 1. Below are other pertinent sections within Title 16 referencing shoreland development provisions: - A. §16.3.2.17- Shoreland Overlay Zone OZ-SL Development and Performance Standards - B. §16.3.2.18- Commercial Fisheries / Maritime Activities Overlay Zones OZ-CFMU - C. §16.3.2.
-19- Resource Protection Overlay Zone OP-RP - D. §16.4.4.C-Recordkeeping in the Shoreland and Resource Protection Overlay Zones - E. §16.4.5.D(2)-Notice of violation within the shoreland or resource protection overlay zones - F. §16.5.21.K-Signs in Shoreland Overlay and Resource Protection Overlay Zone - G. §16.5.22.A-Single- and duplex-family dwellings in Resource Protection and Shoreland Overlay Zones - H. §16.5.25.N-Road and driveway standards in Shoreland and Resource Protection Overlay Zones. - I. §16.5.27.A(1)-Timber Harvesting in the Shoreland Overlay Zone - J. §16.7.3.A-Shoreland development review during site plan review - K. §16.8.4.A-Shoreland development review during subdivision review - L. §16.8.9.C(3)(A)-Scheduling public hearings for shoreland development applications
+Appeal of a Planning Board shoreland development plan decision may be made pursuant to§16.2.12.B. - 265 K. Other References to Shoreland Development Review Within Title 16. - (1).
+Below are other pertinent sections within Title 16 referencing shoreland development provisions: - (a) §16.4.28- Shoreland Overlay Zone OZ-SL Development and Performance Standards - (b) §16.4.30- Commercial Fisheries / Maritime Activities Overlay Zones OZ-CFMU - (c) §16.4.29- Resource Protection Overlay Zone OP-RP - 272 (d) §16.2.13.D(2)-Notice of violation within the shoreland or resource protection overlay zones - (e) §16.5.23.K-Signs in Shoreland Overlay and Resource Protection Overlay Zone - (f) §16.5.24-Dwellings in Resource Protection and Shoreland Overlay Zones - (g) §16.5.27.N-Road and driveway standards in Shoreland and Resource Protection Overlay Zones. - (h) §16.5.29.A(1)-Timber Harvesting in the Shoreland Overlay Zone - 279 (i) §16.7.3.A-Shoreland development review during site plan review - 280 (j) §16.8.4.A-Shoreland development review during subdivision review - 281 (k) §16.8.9.C(3)(a)[2]-Scheduling public hearings for shoreland development